elboletaire/transmission-web-ui/README.md

+# Archived

+See [TrguiNG] as a much better replacement.

 # Transmission React Web UI

 I take free time to make this, so don't expect it to be finished anytime soon (or ever).